'Let us make mistakes': AFCON nations finally putting trust in native coaches | DW | 07.01.2022

 For the most part, native coaches have been forced to settle for interim positions, often being replaced before the major competitions came around.

 This lack of confidence in native coaches has often been explained through the prism of results.
-The statistics point slightly in favor of foreign coaches, but according to Magassouba, this is misleading, with expat coaches given more support and backing than their native counterparts.
+The statistics point slightly in favor of foreign coaches, but according to Magassouba this is misleading, with foreign coaches given more support and backing than their native counterparts.

 "Expats have not won more competitions than native coaches.
 In addition, they have always had more financial help, and this has made their work easier," he said.